alien-head/kleuth/documentation/docs/directory-structure.md

 ### Hyphens
 If there are multiple words in a path segment, it is conventional to separate them with hyphens (`-`).
-Kotlin and Java do not allow for hyphens in directory names.
+Kotlin and Java do not allow for hyphens in package names.
-Use [camel case](https://en.wikipedia.org/wiki/Camel_case) in a directory name and Kleuth will convert it to hyphenated (also known as [kebab case](https://en.wikipedia.org/wiki/Kebab_case)
+Use [camel case](https://en.wikipedia.org/wiki/Camel_case) in a directory name and Kleuth will convert it to hyphenated (also known as [kebab case](https://en.wikipedia.org/wiki/Kebab_case)).

 In the example, the directory `deliveryDriver` will be converted to `delivery-driver`.